-He was casted in the sports anime Diamond no Ace as Hideaki Tojo.
-Now, for people following Aoi’s career as a voice actor up until this point, most were familiar with his gentle, higher toned voice.
+He was cast in the sports anime Diamond no Ace as Hideaki Tojo.
+Now, for people following Aoi’s career as a voice actor up until this point, most were familiar with his gentle, higher-toned voice.
 Things changed for this role.

 Hideaki Tojo was the very first role in which Aoi was showcasing his talents as a voice actor, tapping into a different part of his vocal range.
 He embraced a deeper and rougher tone befitting of Seido’s passionate center fielder and has been pretty consistent at that since the character made its first appearance in 2015.